rosettatype/design-regression/_posts/2022-02-03-designing-books-alzheimers-disease.md

 ## Notes

-<aside id="sn:ritter">Ritter writes in <em>The Oxford Manual of Style</em>  ([1992, p.
-112](#ref:ref:ritter-1992)) that “Punctuation exists to clarify meaning in the written word and to facilitate reading.
+<aside id="sn:ritter">Ritter writes in <em>The Oxford Manual of Style</em>  (<a href="#ref:ritter-1992">1992, p.
+112</a>) that “Punctuation exists to clarify meaning in the written word and to facilitate reading.
 Too much can hamper understanding through an uneven, staccato text, while too little can lead to misreading.”</aside>

 <aside id="sn:professional-designers">The layouts illustrated in <a href="#fig:figure-1a">Figures 1–6</a> were prepared by David Woodward.
 The materials illustrated in <a href="#fig:figure-7">Figures 7–9</a> were prepared by Tamsin Ogilvie.
 I am grateful to both designers for their contribution to the studies.</aside>

 <aside id="sn:jamie-stonebridge">The series of paperback books independently published by Jamie Stonebridge makes a significant contribution to this area.
 Each title consists of a short story with simple documentary illustrations and  carefully edited text that is designed for independent reading.
-The books are  listed at <a href="https://jamiestonebridge.com">https://jamiestonebridge.com</a>.</aside>
+The books are listed at <a href="https://www.waterstones.com/author/jamie-stonebridge/5139944">https://www.waterstones.com/author/jamie-stonebridge/5139944</a>.</aside>

 {% include cta-feedback.html %}